 As a result, you can find many options for organic food online.

-As a bonus, if you have young children, they will love picking the food with you, so you can make it a family adventure.
+If you have young children who will love picking the food with you, you can make it a family adventure.

-Save time and money, and having fun is a winning combination for most people.
+Saving time and money and having fun is a winning combination for most people.

 - Read now: Learn how to value time vs. money

-The great thing about growing your own food is knowing exactly what is going into your soil and how your fresh produce is being taken care of.
+The great thing about growing on your own is knowing what is going into your soil and how your fresh produce is being taken care of.